-Significant issue identified in 2021/22 AGS (cont.)
-Action taken in 2022/23 to address the issue Financial Management Code 2020/21 saw the introduction of CIPFA's Financial Management Code 2019.
+No. Significant issue identified in 2021/22 AGS (cont.)
+Action taken in 2022/23 to address the issue 3 Financial Management Code 2020/21 saw the introduction of CIPFA's Financial Management Code 2019.
 A key goal of the Code is to improve the financial resilience of organisations by embedding enhanced standards of financial management.
 The planned compliance assessment - programmed for 2022/23 - has slipped into 2023/24.
 However, substantial progress has been made over the last 3 years in developing a resilient Finance function and addressing many of the underlying principles within the Code.
-This is now programmed in for 2023/24. mon themes emerging from the 2022/23 Sei vice Assurance Statements were: Business Continuity As the Council emerges from the Pandemic, there is a need to revisit and maintain Service Business Continuity Plans, as well as ensuring that staff are both aware of business continuity arrangements, and are testing the plans.
+This is now programmed in for 2023/24.
+Com Common themes emerging from the 2022/23 Service Assurance Statements were: 4 Business Continuity As the Council emerges from the Pandemic, there is a need to revisit and maintain Service Business Continuity Plans, as well as ensuring that staff are both aware of business continuity arrangements, and are testing the plans.
 A Business Continuity project is ongoing to review the Business Continuity Framework and processes.
 This is being overseen by the (officer) Corporate Governance Group.
-Financial Regulations Financial Regulations were due to be reviewed in 2022/23.
+5 Financial Regulations Financial Regulations were due to be reviewed in 2022/23.
 There was a consensus that officers would welcome guidance and training on the Council's Financial Regulations.
-There will be a joined-up approach between Finance, HR and Internal Audit to ensure this is The review of Financial Regulations is now scheduled for 2023/24 to ensure that they are informed by the new Management Structure.
-Financial Management Code 2020/21 saw the introduction of CIPFA's Financial Management Code 2019.
-A key goal of the Code is to improve the financial resilience of organisations by embedding enhanced standards of financial management. mon themes emerging from the 2022/23 Set Business Continuity As the Council emerges from the Pandemic, there is a need to revisit and maintain Service Business Continuity Plans, as well as ensuring that staff are both aware of business continuity arrangements, and are testing the plans.
-Financial Regulations Financial Regulations were due to be reviewed in 2022/23.
-There was a consensus that officers would welcome guidance and training on the Council's Financial Regulations.
-There will be a joined-up approach between Finance,
+There will be a joined-up approach between Finance, HR and Internal Audit to ensure this is both proportionate and targeted.
+The review of Financial Regulations is now scheduled for 2023/24 to ensure that they are informed by the new Management Structure.